 - Stories in the review chapters.
 My son absolutely loves the stories that are in the review chapters!
 Each story is a well-known tale reworked to fit Latin words in.
 He loves listening to find the words he has learned!

 - Fun introduction to Latin.
-I think the idea of studying Latin could be daunting to anyone, but if you start your child with Song School Latin, they won’t be scared at all!
+The idea of studying Latin could be daunting to anyone, but if you start your child with Song School Latin, they won’t be scared!

 - My kids beg to do it.
 How could I not love a curriculum that my kids can’t get enough of?
 My daughter often wakes up asking if it’s time to do Latin.
 When people ask my kids what their favorite thing to learn in school is, they reply (to the questioners surprise) LATIN!

 - Open and go.
 Most of the studies we do for school require a bit of prep work on my part.
-I love that with Song School Latin, all I have to do is print off the coloring pages and I’m ready to teach!
-We just work our way through the workbook, introducing the vocab when it says to, singing the song when it says to, and doing the activities right in order.
+I love that all I have to do is print off the coloring pages and I’m ready to teach!
+We just work our way through the workbook.
+Introducing the vocab when it says to, singing the song when it says to, and doing the activities right in order.
 I know nothing about Latin, but simply reading my kids the little ‘Chapter Lesson’ makes me sound like I know what I’m talking about!

 Thank you, Song School Latin!
 I can’t wait to start Song School Latin 2!